There are a multitude of night gowns that are very flattering to the plus-size silhouette.

 Many such night gowns have sculpted, bra-type cups (often with padding to increase cleavage and the apparent size of the breasts), and a princess waist that terminates in floaty chiffon or satin that coasts over larger areas of the body.

-If you’re feeling a bit daring, consider night gowns that have sheer fabric below the waist, and pair the gown with matching womens thongs or panties.
+If you’re feeling a bit daring, consider night gowns that have sheer fabric below the waist, and pair the gown with matching panties.

 If you carry excess weight around your midsection, consider nightgowns or sleepwear that create the visual impression of a shapely waist.